Transaction List

 CFi: Cashflow amount | r: Annualized rate | di: Transaction date | d0: First date

-Track long-term growth for one-time buys with our Lumpsum Calculator to see how CAGR differs from your personalized XIRR.
+Track long-term growth for one-time buys with our Lumpsum Calculator to see how CAGR differs from your personalized XIRR result.

 1. Why is XIRR used for SIPs?